 Make Her Carrier Comfortable

 Your kitties crate should be their happy space.
 Place her favorite blanket and toy inside, to keep her busy if she gets bored.
+While we don’t recommend letting your cat sleep in her carrier overnight, but if you have no choice it’s okay.

 You can also use a pheromone spray to help your cat stay calm during the trip.
 Be sure to check out this article to get some tips on dealing with feline anxiety.